The City of Sydney

 Almost half of our residents are aged between 18 and 34.
-There are proportionally fewer teenagers, children and older people living in the local area than the rest of Sydney metropolitan region.
-All our residents are equally important.
+There are proportionally fewer teenagers, children and older people living in the local area compared to the rest of the Sydney metropolitan region.

-The City provides programs tailored to help over 55s keep enjoying a healthy, active, involved lifestyle.
+The City provides programs tailored to help over 55s keep enjoying a healthy, active and involved lifestyle.
 Our less active older residents receive support services to help them to continue living comfortably and independently at home.
-We also offer a range of services to help young people and encourage their contributions to the city.

 We offer a range of services and programs for young people and encourage their contributions to the community, and we are committed to being inclusive and accessible, providing information and services catering specifically to our residents, workers and visitors with a disability.